 About me

-My PhD coursework included the following courses from the Mathematics Department at the Technion: Real Analysis, Introduction to Metric and Topological Spaces, Introduction to Group Theory, Ordinary Differential Equations, Introduction to Functional Analysis, Modules, Rings and Groups, Algebraic Topology.
+My PhD coursework included the following courses from the Mathematics Department at the Technion: Introduction to Metric and Topological Spaces, Algebraic Topology, Real Analysis, Introduction to Group Theory, Ordinary Differential Equations, Introduction to Functional Analysis, Modules, Rings and Groups.
+The first two were the driving forces behind GTNs.

 I received my MSc from Tel-Aviv University where I was advised by Prof. Erez Shmueli on developing machine learning models for digital signature verification using wrist-worn devices.